Grade Grievance Policy and Procedure

 Step 3.
 Formal complaint to Director of Undergraduate Studies (DUS)

 To initiate the formal grade grievance process, the student must convey in writing the basis for the complaint, with specific evidence in support of the argument that the grade either was given in error or was unfairly determined.
 This formal complaint also should summarize the outcome of the initial inquiry to the course instructor, indicating what aspects are in dispute.
+Send the complaint by email to: firstname.lastname@example.org.
 Upon receipt of the written complaint, the DUS will ask the instructor to provide a written summary restating how the final grade was determined and to respond to the specific claims made by the student.

 After receiving this information from both the student and the instructor, the DUS will then determine if sufficient evidence exists to convene the Department’s Grade Grievance Committee.
 (In Anthropology, Grade Grievance Committee responsibilities are held by the Department’s Curriculum Committee.)
 If the DUS determines that there is insufficient evidence for the grade grievance, the matter is considered closed, and the original grade stands.